rakiya30/Customer-Retention-Analysis/README.md

 - Customer retention and churn rate as they do not want to lose their customers.
 - The company want to know in advance who is at risk.
-- The retention department want to get back customers back incase of termination.
+- Investigate the different reasons why customers churn.
+- The company is wondering if the promos launched by competitors in certain states has impacted customers.
+- Ivestigate the churn rate by state.
+- An Aanalysis of customer demographic using age ("Senior", "Under 30", "Others")
+- Analyse customer age and their respective churn rate.
+- Analyse if customers that are part of a group indeed have a lower  phone bill and if it has an impact on churn rate
 - Customers who left within the last month.
-- Services each customer has signed up for.
-- Demographic information about customers- gender, age range and if they have patners and dependents.
-- Total charges and number of tickets created.
+- How does Unlimited data plan influence churn rate
+- Analyse the international activity of customers and its relationship to churn.
+Databel are curious about the behaviour of customers who call internationallyand if paying for an international plan influences their loyalty
+- Ivestigate three Important topics related to customers, their payment method,the contract type and how many months a person has been a customer.
+- What is the average extra data charges for customers who are not on unlimited data planand consumed more than 10 gigabytes of dat- Services ea

 ### Data Source
-The dataset used for this analysis was provided by (PWC virtual job simmulation on forage platform)
+The dataset used for this analysis was provided by DataCamp

 ### Tools
-Powerbi (Data Cleaning, Data Modeling, Data Analysis and Visualisation) Data Cleaning and Preparation
+Powerbi (Data Cleaning, EDA, Data Analysis and Visualisation) Data Cleaning and Preparation

 ### Data Preparation Phase, we performed the following tasks: